Remotsensei/SK_training/Section3.md

 <br></div>

 ### Scope
-This class presents the recommended process for the definition of the Manning coefficient in the hydraulic model from a land cover file using RAS Mapper.
+This section presents the recommended steps to set the Manning coefficient in the hydraulic model starting from a land cover file.

 ### Goals